infor-design/enterprise-wc/src/components/ids-trigger-field/README.md

 ## Settings and Attributes

 - `appearance` {string} Turns on the functionality to have more compact field size (TODO)
-- `content-borders` {boolean} This adds the 'input' border and focus state to the ids-trigger-field-content.
 - `disabled` {boolean} set disabled state.
 - `label` {string} This adds a label to the trigger field
 - `size` {string} set the input size, it will set `md` as defaults